Dem challenger in SC Senate race raises record $57 million

 The latest fundraising report comes one day before the start of what is predicted to be a contentious hearing in the Senate Judiciary Committee on President Donald Trump’s nomination of Judge Amy Coney Barrett to the Supreme Court.
 Graham is the committee chairman.

-His commitment to confirming Trump’s third nominee to the court has become a focal point in the Senate campaign, with Harrison frequently chiding Graham for reversing on previously promises not to consider election-year nominations.
+His commitment to confirming Trump’s third nominee to the court has become a focal point in the Senate campaign, with Harrison frequently chiding Graham for reversing on previous promises not to consider election-year nominations.
 Graham has responded by saying he feels Democrats would do the same if given the choice.

 Attributing the fundraising success to grassroots support, Harrison’s campaign said the $57 million came in the form of 1.5 million donations from 994,000 donors.
 The average contribution was $37.